Skip to Main Content

 Academic Skills 899 (1 credit hour) graded Pass/Fail

 This course is designed to develop, enhance, and refine the classroom and exam skills necessary for success in the academic program, using an intensive problems-based approach.
-Students are required to take this course during their first academic year.

 Required Second Year Courses